 Searching for the best luggage for travelers in 2018?
 Check out our pros & cons and aspects you need to give importance to when buying the best suitcase.

 Buying a new luggage used to be such an easy thing when I started my travels (Or so I thought!).
 Little did I know at the time that my 6-month-old suitcase was about to shed a zipper and put all of my belongings on display for the amusement of the passengers in Kingsford Smith.

-The timing said luggage chose was impeccable as I was the next one to go forward at the check-in counter.
+The timing said luggage chose was impeccable as I was the next one to go forward to the check-in counter.
 I was fortunate enough to have a friend help me tape the zipper partially in place. (you’re probably thinking “what are the odds of someone traveling with tape!”
 Well, so did I!)

 Anyway, whilst I was lucky many are not.
 Which is why it’s quite important you pick the right checked luggage that doesn’t pull a fast one on you like mine did.